gitjuned/image-editor/README.md

 ## About:

-Simple Image editor app build with ReactJs.
+Simple Image editor app build with ReactJs and Uses Canvas to modify Image.
 <br />
 Features:
--
+- Side Panel which loads images from API, infinite scroll embedded.
+- Drag and Drog images from side panel to Canvas.

 ## Available Scripts